dsaborg/sequence/README.md

 ## A lightweight alternative to Java 8 sequential Stream
 ##### Daniel Skogquist Åborg ([d2ab.org](http://www.d2ab.org/))

-**NOTE: Beta Version, interface is largely in place but may still change until the official release.**

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.